-49. Departmental advice What to Do if You Are Worried a Child is Being Abused - Advice for Practitioners provides more information on understanding and identifying abuse and neglect.
-Examples of potential indicators of abuse and neglect are highlighted throughout the advice and will be particularly helpful for school and college staff.
-The NSPCC website also provides useful additional information on abuse and neglect and what to look out for.

-50. Annex B contains important additional information about specific forms of abuse and safeguarding issues.
+- 47. Departmental advice What to do if you're worried a child is being abused: advice for practitioners provides more information on understanding and identifying abuse and neglect.
+Examples of potential indicators of abuse and neglect are highlighted throughout that advice and will be particularly helpful for school and college staff.
+The NSPCC website also provides useful additional information on abuse and neglect and what to look out for. - 48.
+Annex B contains important additional information about specific forms of abuse, exploitation and safeguarding issues.
 School and college leaders and those staff who work directly with children should read Annex B.